 - Secondary Documentation.
-Professional judgement of staff within Student Disability Services gathered during the interview or conversations with the student.
+The professional judgment of staff within Student Disability Services gathered during the interview or conversations with the student.
 This information will be gathered during the verification process in the interview with the student requesting accommodations conducted by the Manager of Student Disability Services.
-Information will included the student’s report of disability, current functioning, experiences of the disability, barriers, medication and impact, triggers or stressors, and a history of approved/used accommodations and effectiveness.
+Information will include the student’s report of disability, current functioning, experiences of the disability, barriers, medication and impact, triggers or stressors, and history of approved/used accommodations and effectiveness.

 - Tertiary Documentation.
-Third party documentation which may include IEP’s, 504 Plans, SOP’s, professional reports including Psychological, Psycho-Educational, evaluations developed for the student while they were in primary/secondary education.
+Third-party documentation may include IEPs, 504 Plans, SOPs, and professional reports including Psychological, Psycho-Educational, and evaluations developed for the student while they were in primary/secondary education.
 This type of documentation may support primary documentation to help better understand a student’s needs but if there is a conflict between primary and tertiary documentation, the Manager of Student Disability Services will rely on primary documentation only.
 Primary documentation (1) would still be required in order for the accommodations to be approved by SDS

 Is it ever too late to apply for accommodations?

 No. A student can apply for accommodations any time after they have applied and been accepted as a student at GMC.

 If I apply for accommodations late in the quarter and I am approved for accommodations within that quarter, are the accommodations retroactive back to the beginning of the quarter in my classes before I applied for the accommodations?